-As more and more local motorists seek the economic benefits and sheer thrills of motorcycle transportation, the chances of getting involved in a motorcycle accident in Arkansas climbs higher and higher.
+As more and more local motorists seek the economic benefits and sheer thrills of motorcycle transportation, the chances of getting involved in a motorcycle accident in Northwest Arkansas climbs higher and higher.
 Due to the nature of motorcycle design and the high speeds of which they are capable, motorcycle accidents are typically more serious than regular car accidents.

 If you or someone in your family has been injured in such an accident, you have a right to seek compensation.
 Call (479) 326-7761 today to make arrangements for a free consultation with a Rogers motorcycle accident lawyer.
-Keith Law is dedicated to ensuring you receive the rightful payout for your damages.
+Keith Law Group is dedicated to ensuring you receive the rightful payout for your damages.

 There are some important advantages to having your motorcycle accident case handled by the professionals.
 This includes: